richardschoen/howtostuff/exportrdisettings.md

-# This article provides basic steps to export/import Rational Developer Settings
+# Export and Import Rational Developer Settings (RDI)

-You may want to move RDI settings to another PC.
-Here's how
+You may want to move Rational Developer for i (RDI) settings to another PC.
+Here's how:

 ## Export RDI Settings
 To export current user config settings: